ConvertKit/convertkit-woocommerce/README.md

-# ConvertKit for WooCommerce
+# Kit for WooCommerce

-Welcome to the Kit (formerly ConvertKit) WooCommerce Addon for WordPress repository on GitHub.
+Welcome to the Kit WooCommerce Addon for WordPress repository on GitHub.
 Here you can view the plugin source code, review open issues, and see releases of the plugin.

 **If you're not a developer, please download the plugin from [WordPress.org](https://wordpress.org/plugins/convertkit-woocommerce/).
 Downloading and installing directly from GitHub will not work.**